watterott/RedFly-Shield/src/docu.md

 * authmode - Auth mode: 0=Open Key, 1=Shared Key (only for WEP)

 Join wireless network.
 If everything is okay then the return value is 0.
 Note: *scan()* has to be called before this function for infrastructure and IBSS joiner networks.
+The maximum number of IBSS_JOINER devices (ad-hoc) is 4.

     uint8_t disconnect(void)
 Disconnect / disassociate wireless connection.